abdelrahmansaleem/Machine-learning/README.md

           Offers a basics for
                           1. python language (plotting, read CSV files)
-                          2. basiscs knowledge required for working with Machine Learning (ML) algorithms.
+                          2. basiscs knowledge required for working with ML algorithms.

   2. Data: